tufts-ml/covid19-forecasting/README.md

 Figure 1: Diagram of the proposed Markovian model for a COVID-19 patient’s trajectory through the hospital.
 Rectangles indicate possible states, defined by the patient’s current pre-hospitalization stages, Defenseless D, Infected I, Symptomatic S, Ailing A, Hospital-admissible H, and recovering R. Defenseless population are individuals who are susceptible COVID-19.
 Rt is the viral reproductive constant which determines how fast the virus spreads.
 After a person is infected and joins I-stage population, a fraction of the population (denoted by pS) progresses forward to the Symptomatic S stage, while the remaining 1 − pS fraction exits the progression model and recovers from COVID-19 (denoted by the R stage).
 This concept of a 2 group split (forward-progressing group, and recovering group) also applies for the remaining transitions S → A and A → H, with the corresponding parameters pA and pH .
 When an individual is in stage I, they are likely to stay in stage I for some ’sojourn duration (days)’ specified by a sojourn probability mass function (PMF).
 This sojourn concept also holds true for the symptomatic population (stage S), with a separate sojourn PMF.
 All state transitions signified with blue arrows can be considered as a 1 time-step (daily) transitions.
 On the contrary, red arrows indicate transitions take X time-step(s)/day(s), where X is specified by the sojourn PMFs.

-At each timestep, a patient can be described by:
-* a binary health state ('Recovering' or 'Declining')
-* an ordinal location state (e.g. 'InGeneralWard', 'OffVentInICU', 'OnVentInICU')
-* the time left before transition to the next location state

-These sojourn parameters and transition parameters are readily estimated from local data or the literature (e.g. our prior distributions for these parameters are inspired by previously published works).
+These sojourn PMF and transition parameters are readily estimated from local data or the literature (e.g. our prior distributions for these parameters are inspired by previously published works).

-We take an initial population, and run the model forward for a desired number of days.

-TODO TODO

-By reading parameters in from a plain text file [example](./workflows/example_simple/params.json), the model transparently facilitates communication of assumptions and invites modifications.

-Using this model, we can:
+Using this model in conjunction with gradient descent, we can:

 * **fit parameters** to aggregated daily count time-series from a specific hospital site or region
 * **forecast** future daily counts to help administrative officials understand future demand for resources